 Your strategy might be different if you’re a huge Toy Story fan – the new park inside Disney’s Hollywood Studios is well worth an afternoon.
 We were there for the opening weekend and it was UNBELIEVABLE.
 The Disney details are not to be missed in this walk down memory lane.
 Rumor has it there will be a Star Wars experience coming to this park soon too, so its reboot makes for allotting more time there.

 Toy Story has one new roller coaster, the Slinky Dog Dash.
 Other attractions include the 4-D Toy Story Mania ride and alien-themed saucer spinner.
 But just to walk around the full-on environment of primary colors, giant resin retro toys and lots of fun characters.
-I’m a mush anyways, but I definitely teared with walking into Toy Story Land to re-live the movie I loved as a 10-year-old.
+I’m a mush anyways, but I definitely teared up walking into Toy Story Land to re-live the movie I loved as a 10-year-old.

 For the Kids: What to Teens do at Disney?